Swatto86/ps-launcher/README.md

 - Executing under the current user's security context (not SYSTEM)
 - Supporting all script parameters and exit codes
 - Maintaining full PowerShell functionality while being invisible to users
+- Written in pure C for maximum portability and minimal dependencies

 This is particularly useful for:
 - Task Scheduler tasks that run while users are logged in